laufran/calceolaria-phylogenomics/README.md

 3. SVDQuartets phylogeney: `Calceolaria_SVDQ.tre`
 4. ASTRAL phylogeny: `Calceolaria_ASTRAL.tre`
 5. MrBayes phylogeny: `Calceolaria_MrBayes.tre`
+6. Draft annotations for each of the 13 *Calceolaria* species' plastomes in .gb format in the `Annotations` folder

 All contain the 13 focal *Calceolaria* species along with outgroup, *Haberlea rhodopensis* (Gesneriaceae).